Fury, The Fast and the Furyous

 * Fury Warriors can tank, but they tend to be at the very bottom of the wish-list for that role.
 Building aggro will be very slow and the healing will have to be HoT and heavy.
 Sympathy is often given to the healer who has to keep a Fury Tank upright. :)

 Many people consider Fury to be the choice for leveling a Warrior (regardless of what the final spec will be).
-And it's true.
 Fury Warrior may spend more down time healing, but a solid amount of pots and high First Aid skill can help that along nicely.
 You do have to be pretty careful about taking on too much in one bite.
 Regardless, killing mobs fast is the way Fury Warriors do things and that makes leveling up a bit faster than the other two types of Warriors.

 Way #1.
 You start in Arms.
 You're going to be taking some of these talents eventually anyhow.
 Improved Heroic Strike is just terribly handy when it's the only main attack you have.
 So you start by filling it in.

 Way #2.
 You go straight into Fury and start with Cruelty.
 This gives you a better chance to crit, but it's still low enough, and your damage output is low enough, that it will only make a difference every once and while.
 On the other hand, it also gets you on the path to some of the great stuff further down the tree.
 AND when your damage output does improve and you've got gear that helps your crit chance, you've already got Cruelty stacking on there and it's all kinds of win win win.

 I really don't think you can go wrong either way.
 If your first ten levels were mostly in black and white, and you want to hit things harder, fill in IHS first.
 You'll be able to get that HS off a little sooner.
 If you're doing fine and eager to get into the spec, start right in with Fury.
 Easy enough.